Keto 101: Ketogenic Diet & Ketosis for Beginners

 Even if you’re not interested in trying out the keto lifestyle for yourself, understanding ketosis is a great way to learn more about how our bodies function.
 I’ve summarized the main points here, but check out the video for more detailed information and useful resources about keto, ketosis, and the ketogenic diet!

-Keto 101 – What is Keto?
-Low Carb, Ketogenic Diet & Ketosis for Beginners
+Keto 101 – Low Carb, Ketogenic Diet & Ketosis for Beginners

 The information in my Keto 101 video and this blog post are intended for educational purposes only, and are not intended to substitute for advice from your doctor or healthcare provider.
 Also, I am not advocating for or against keto diets, and I am not claiming that a keto diet is either “right” or “wrong.”
 Only YOU can decide what’s right for you.